 I used to tell myself, “It’s fine.”
 But then I presented a project that triggered difficult memories.
-I now realize everything’s not fine — and that’s okay.
+I now realize I have to overcome PTSD.

 “It’s fine.
 Everything’s going to be fine!”